Native American Facts For Kids was written for young people learning about the Mandan Indian

 rarely fought to the death or destroyed each other's villages.
 Instead, their war customs included

-counting coup (touching an opponent in battle without harming him),
+counting coup (touching an opponent in the middle of battle without harming him),

 stealing an enemy's weapon or horse, or forcing the other tribe's warriors to retreat.